 NOTE: the below piece originally ran in June of 2020.
-Special thanks to author Jenn Wilson, Film Independent’s Senior Programmer.
+We’re rerunning here in celebration of Pride Month 2022.
+Special thanks to Jenn Wilson, Film Independent Senior Programmer.
+All streaming availability info has been updated as of June 2022.

 For this week’s playlist, we’re celebrating Pride Month and Black Lives Matter by spotlighting nine of our favorite Black LGBTQ content creators.
 There’s plenty of stuff to dig into, so let’s go ahead and get started, shall we?